-The person appointed to complete the investigation will usually be a member of the Executive Leadership Team, who has received training on how to investigate disclosures.
-If, however:
+The person appointed to complete the investigation will usually be the Chief People Officer or delegate who has received training on how to investigate disclosures.
+If however:

-it is considered that that additional specialist skills or expertise are necessary; and/or if the disclosure concerns any member of the Board or any senior managers of Multicap, an external investigator may be appointed to conduct the investigation, either in conjunction with, or independently of, an internal appointee.
+- it is considered that additional specialist skills or expertise are necessary; and/or - if the disclosure concerns any member of the Board or any senior managers of Multicap, an external investigator may be appointed to conduct the investigation, either in conjunction with, or independently of, an internal appointee.